elenderg/PAL-1000/instruções de compilação.md

 `To compile a directory:`

-`Abort with "_I'm not old enough to make babies.". `
+`abort with "I'm not old enough to make babies.". `

 `\Compile the directory (start).`